 There is an old African saying that goes: “A woman without a donkey is a donkey herself”.
 This refers, of course, to the large number of rural women on the continent who are dependent on donkeys for transportation.

 Over the past three years, however, donkeys have garnered renewed interest in Africa for another reason: growing demand for their hides, meat and milk.

 According to international animal welfare and rescue charity, The Donkey Sanctuary, donkey hides are used in a Chinese medicine called ejiao.
 The hides are boiled to produce a firm gel, which is dissolved in hot water or alcohol and used in food, drink and beauty products.

 Ejiao is believed to have a wide range of health benefits, such as reducing signs of ageing, improving blood circulation and low blood cell counts, and assisting with reproductive problems.

-Earlier this year, it emerged in The Donkey Sanctuary’s ‘Under the skin’ report that 1kg of this medicine can sell for up to £300 (about R5 600).
+Earlier last year, it emerged in The Donkey Sanctuary’s ‘Under the skin’ report that 1kg of this medicine can sell for up to £300 (about R5 600).

 According to the report, China’s growing middle class is driving the demand for ejiao, resulting in approximately 1,8 million hides being traded worldwide each year.

 There is, nevertheless, a considerable shortfall in supply, as demand is estimated at between four million and 10 million hides per year.